flyteorg/flytekit/docs/source/design/control_plane.rst

 Executing Entities
 ******************

-You can execute all of these flyte entities, which returns a :class:`~flytekit.remote.FlyteWorkflowExecution` object.
+You can execute all of these flyte entities, which returns a :class:`~flytekit.remote.workflow_execution.FlyteWorkflowExecution` object.
 For more information on flyte entities, see the See the :ref:`remote flyte entities <remote-flyte-execution-objects>` reference.